Command-line Interface (CLI)

 - updating /etc/hosts with cluster service names

-- configuring networking to direct cluster traffic to the cluster
+- configuring networking to direct local traffic to the cluster

 Password: